elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

         For each event, a Zenodo record is created that includes detailed metadata, new training materials and links to previous materials that were reused as part of the training (Figure 1).

-        Two types of PIDs are used when sharing materials from our events.
+        Two types of PIDs are used when sharing materials from events:

         * DOIs - Zenodo automatically assigns a DOI to the event.
 DOIs are also used when linking to related materials to ensure that there is no ambiguity about which materials were used.